Last Updated on

 Italy serves up photographic treats all year round, and you will never be disappointed.
 You can visit the country at any time.
 The light is always amazing, however, in general, it is best to visit southern parts during early summer and the more northern parts in June.

 Rome is manic most of the time apart from August.
 Venice is best avoided in winter due to the risk of flooding.
 Amalfi coast deserves a visit during the early spring when the countryside is covered in cherry blossom.

 Traveling around photographing Italy is a pleasure for all of your senses.
 As mentioned earlier, it is a good idea to visit at different times of the year.
 Cinque Terre, one of the most scenic coastlines in the world, deserves a visit during early summer before it gets too hot.

-Taking a photograph journey to Cinque Terre in northern Italy is like a step back in time.
+Taking a photography journey to Cinque Terre in northern Italy is like a step back in time.
 The beautiful five towns of the Cinque Terre appear to rise from the Mediterranean sea.
-But, any visit to this region of Italy is also worth a tour around the countryside.
+You can take amazing seascape photos in this part of Italy but any visit to this region of Italy is also worth a tour around the countryside.

 Immerse in the Cinque Terre National Park are the five villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
 Walking or catching the regional train to go around exploring these amazing villages, you can spend a few days shooting breathtaking photos.

 You can either hike the entire area or take sections of the many trails and discover spectacular views over the sea with the ancient villages decorating the landscape.